 The following notes

 the self shielded flux cored wire to meet the AWS E70T-4 designation, a designation

-that clearly spelled out that this weld wire would not have to meet even minimum
+that clearly spelled out that this weld wire was intended fo applications that would not have to meet even minimum

-recommend the E70T- 4 wire for structural weld loads subject to seismic activity?
+recommend the E70T- 4 wire ans similar products for structural weld loads that are subject to seismic activity?

 to the AWS self shielded wire spec and ASME Section 11.
 SFA -5-20.
 The